 In addition to services traditionally offered by most fire protection agencies nationwide, these organizations work cooperatively throughout the robust California Mutual Aid System along with the U.S. Forest Service, the Bureau of Land Management, and the National Park Service in providing wildfire response in Mendocino County.
-The Mendocino County Sheriff's Office reports that there are no additional institutional agreements in place.
+The Mendocino County Sheriff's Office reports that, other than longstanding mutual aid agreements, there are no additional institutional arrangements in place dealing with the evacuation process.